pybites/challenges/64/clamytoe/README.md

 ## Most prolific people in comics

-The depict the top five of their fields based on how many comics they worked on for those particular roles:
+They depict the top five of their fields based on how many comics they worked on for those particular roles:

 ![artists](img/artists.png)